Getting started with Nextflow¶

 Executing a revision¶

 When a Nextflow pipeline is created or updated using GitHub (or another code repository), a new revision is created.
-Each revision is identified by a unique number, which can be used to track changes made to the pipeline and to ensure that the same version of the pipeline is used consistently across different runs.
+Each revision is identified by a unique git reference (branch, tag, or commit SHA), which can be used to track changes made to the pipeline and to ensure that the same version of the pipeline is used consistently across different runs.

 It is recommended that you use the revision flag every time you execute a pipeline to ensure that the version is correct.